JoergR75/rocm-7.2.0-pytorch-docker-cdna-rdna-automated-deployment/vLLM/README.md

 <img width="894" height="215" alt="{2E07A558-C14D-49E9-8B34-6BAC7FBB26B8}" src="https://github.com/user-attachments/assets/4d78ef93-22f3-4af8-a670-fdfaaec6bf01" />

-An access token can be created in your user profile under 'Access Token.'
+An access token can be created in your user profile under "Access Token".
 Make sure the following settings are configured:
 - Read access to contents of all repos under your personal namespace
 - View access requests for all gated repos under your personal namespace
 - Read access to contents of all public gated repos you can access